-The most wonderful time of the year is right around the corner.
-No, we’re not talking about Christmas, which is still cool, but it’s certainly no Halloween.
+The second most wonderful time of the year is right around the corner.
+We’re talking about Christmas, which is still cool, but it’s certainly no Halloween.
 October 31st is when everyone lets loose and dresses like the most obscure pop culture character they know for cool points.
 You may also get some horror gifts for Halloween, like an earlier and more hardcore version of Christmas.

-If you’re shopping for a special someone this Halloween or just want to treat yourself to something a bit macabre, we have you covered.
+If you’re shopping for a special someone this Halloween or just want to treat yourself to something a bit macabre for Christmas, we have you covered.
 Below you’ll find all sorts of horror gifts, ranging from video games to costumes and everything in-between.
 They may or may not also be haunted, but that’s just a risk you’re going to have to be willing to take.

 1. The Evil Dead’s Book of the Dead